Loadable Modules - Extending the mesibo Platform

 const char *url;

-const char *ws_protocol; /* only for websock - valid only if host is NULL */
+const char *ws_protocol; // WebSocket only — valid only if url is NULL

 mesibo_int_t keepalive;